degun/great/pages/gutters.md

 ### Gutter Materials

-We at **First Rate Roofing and Chimney** use quality gutter materials and products from our partner manufacturers and suppliers.
+We at **The Great Construction and Chimney** use quality gutter materials and products from our partner manufacturers and suppliers.
 These are covered by warranties to ensure that materials standards are met.

 **Copper gutters**